Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 The Global Context: Happiness, Anxiety, and the Treatment Gap

-To understand why these search shifts matter, they must be read against the structural backdrop of global emotional wellbeing.
-The World Happiness Report 2026 and the Global Mental Health Crisis Index 2026 dataset, covering 92 countries, together appear to indicate a system under considerable strain.23
+To understand why these search shifts may matter, they should be read against the structural backdrop of global emotional wellbeing.
+The World Happiness Report 2026 and the Global Mental Health Crisis Index 2026 dataset, covering 92 countries, together appear to indicate a system under considerable strain.[2][3]

-Anxiety prevalence by selected country.
-Source: Global Mental Health Crisis Index 2026 dataset (community-compiled, Kaggle)
+Fig. 2 — Anxiety prevalence by selected country.
+Source: Global Mental Health Crisis Index 2026 dataset (community-compiled)

 Data Observation